Slavery Timeline 1400-1500

 A Chronology of Slavery, Abolition, and Emancipation in the Fifteenth Century

-This page contains a detailed timeline of the main historical, literary, and cultural events connected with British slavery, abolition, and emancipation between 1400 and 1500.
-It also includes references to the most significant events taking place outside of the British zone of influence (in the fifteenth century that was most of the world) as well as some key events in the history of European exploration and colonisation.
+This page contains a detailed timeline of the main historical, literary, and cultural events connected with slavery, abolition, and emancipation in the British Isles between 1400 and 1500.
+Given Britain's limited role in this period, it mainly includes references to the most significant events taking place outside of the British zone of influence (in the fifteenth century that was most of the world) as well as some key events in the history of European exploration and colonisation.

 While there is plenty of detail in this timeline, it is of course impossible to record every event related to slavery in this period.
 The following selection is thus intended to provide an overview of the topic only.
 If there is something I have left out that you think should be included, please let me know.